Multimodal MRI Characteristics of Psychotherapy Response in Late Life Depression

 - Acute or uncontrolled medical illness or medication use impacting cognitive function.

-- University of California, San Francisco, Langley Porter Psychiatric Institute not yet accepting patients
+- University of California, San Francisco, Langley Porter Psychiatric Institute accepting new patients

 San Francisco, California, 94143, United States